cloudinary/frontend-frameworks/DOCS.README.md

 - placeholder.
 - responsive.

-To learn more about our plugins please navigate to the plugins tab.
+To learn more about our plugins, navigate to the plugins tab.

 ## Installation
 To get started, install the npm client package of your choice along with our base package.